Falcons fire coach Arthur Smith hours after completing 3rd straight 7-10 season

 The Falcons have posted six straight losing seasons since their last playoff appearance in 2017.

 After the team arrived back in Atlanta, Smith met with owner Arthur Blank and CEO Rich McKay.
-The firing was announced shortly after midnight, the first of what is expected to be several coaching changes around the NFL on the day known as “Black Monday.”
+The firing was announced shortly after midnight, the first of what is expected to be several coaching changes around the NFL on “Black Monday.”

 “Decisions like this are never easy and they never feel good,” said Blank, the 81-year-old owner who now begins the search for the the sixth full-time head coach of his two-plus decades as the Falcons’ owner.